Rafess/WaiterApp/README.md

 # WaiterApp

-- App build with ReacJS, NodeJS, Express using TypeScript and MongoDB as the DataBase.
+- WebApp build with ReacJS, React Native, NodeJS, Express using TypeScript and MongoDB as the DataBase.